Stefan8412/nextjs-shop/content/basketball-hoop.md

 ---
 id: 1
-name: Basketball hoop
+name: Item 1
-description: A ring and bacboard for fun times!
+description: Troubleshoot problem on your website!
 price: 26000
 ---